NJ Transit Rail Operations: History

+19th century

 The lines operated by NJ Transit were formerly operated by the Pennsylvania Railroad, Central Railroad of New Jersey, New York and Long Branch Railroad, and Erie Lackawanna Railroad, most of which date from the mid-19th century.

+20th century

-From the 1960s onward, the New Jersey Department of Transportation began funding the commuter lines.
+In the 1960s, the New Jersey Department of Transportation began funding the commuter lines.

 By 1976, the lines were all operated by Conrail under contract to NJDOT.
 NJDOT began rehabilitating the electrification systems on the current day Hoboken Division; this involved converting the system from 3 kV DC to 25 kV 60 Hz AC.
 Furthermore, Arrow III cars were ordered to replace the aging fleet of MUs inherited from the Erie Lackawanna Railroad.

 Following the Northeast Rail Service Act of 1981 which required Conrail to abandon or transfer its commuter rail services to state agencies, NJ Transit Rail Operations took control of on January 1, 1983.

 In 1984, the aforementioned rehabilitation project was finally completed.
 The Erie Lackawanna MUs were retired after their final run on August 23, 1984 and were replaced with Arrow IIIs.

 In 1988, electrification was extended from Matawan to Long Branch on the North Jersey Coast Line.

-1990s and 2000s

 NJ Transit greatly expanded and consolidated its rail system in the 1990s and early 2000s.

-On September 9, 1991, the Waterfront Connection opened allowing trains running on the Pennsylvania Railroad mainline to access Hoboken Terminal.
-Complementing the Waterfront Connection, the Kearny Connection opened on June 10, 1996 allowing M&E trains to access Penn Station.
-NJ Transit christened the new service as Midtown Direct.
+On September 9, 1991, the Waterfront Connection opened allowing diesel trains running on the Pennsylvania Railroad mainline to access Hoboken Terminal.
+Complementing the Waterfront Connection, the Kearny Connection, which is electrified, opened on June 10, 1996 allowing M&E trains to access New York Penn Station.
+NJ Transit christened the new service as the Midtown Direct.

+21st century

-On September 30, 2002, the Montclair Connection opened which connects the former end of the Montclair Branch to the old Boonton Line.
+On September 30, 2002, the Montclair Connection opened, which connects the former end of the Montclair Branch to the old Boonton Line.
 This consolidated the Montclair Branch and Boonton Line operations; the new consolidated service was named the Montclair Boonton Line.
 Following this change, some trains were rerouted to terminate at Penn Station along with the opening of a yard at Great Notch.

 Secaucus Junction was opened on December 15, 2003, connecting the two commuter networks in northern New Jersey for the first time.
-This allowed commuters on trains bound for Hoboken to transfer to New York Penn Station bound trains thus saving commuters an estimated 15 minutes transferring to PATH trains at Hoboken.
+This allowed commuters on trains bound for Hoboken to transfer to New York Penn Station bound trains, thus saving commuters an estimated 15 minutes transferring to PATH trains at Hoboken.

 NJ Transit took over Clocker (NY-Philadelphia) service from Amtrak on October 31, 2005.
 While four trains were added to the schedule, service was cut back from Philadelphia to Trenton.